 Third Parties With Whom We Have Shared or Sold PI in Past 12 Months

-Identifiers, such as name, mailing or billing address, unique personal identifier, online identifier, IP address, email address, phone number, physical characteristics or description, etc.)
+Identifiers, such as name, home or business mailing or billing address, unique personal identifier, online identifier, IP address, home or business email address, home or business phone number, physical characteristics or description, etc.)

 Commercial information (e.g., products or services purchased, obtained, or considered, or other purchasing or consuming histories or tendencies)